pytoolz/toolz/doc/source/parallelism.rst

 ===========

 PyToolz tries to support other parallel processing libraries.
-It does this by ensuring easy serialization of ``toolz`` functions and providing architecture agnostic parallel algorithms.
+It does this by ensuring easy serialization of ``toolz`` functions and providing architecture-agnostic parallel algorithms.

 In practice ``toolz`` is developed against ``multiprocessing`` and ``IPython.parallel``.